 The ShortPixel compression may have the best in class quality/size/compression ratio that you will find.
 Their pricing model is very fair and not limited by any file size.

 They will also optimize any file size on their free plan.
 However, the tool limits you to 100 images a month using the free plan.

 The ShortPixel plugin installs directly into your WordPress Dashboard where you can easily manage the image reduction process.
-All images automatically process.
+All images are automatically processed.
 You can also configure the ShortPixel plugin to compress past images and optimize your website history.

 ShortPixel is one of the best image compression tools WordPress has to offer for various reasons.